Uncertainty Quantification in LLM Agents: Foundations, Emerging Challenges, and Opportunities: Practical Implications

 \subsection{Reliable Clinical Decision Supporting Agents}

 Modern LLM agents offer a promising vision for healthcare, moving beyond static knowledge retrieval to autonomous systems with complex reasoning and tool-execution capabilities~\citep {wang2025survey}.
 However, the transition from promising prototypes to reliable clinical agents faces critical obstacles stemming from the system's inability to recognize and manage its own limitations.
 We believe that agent UQ can fill this gap.
 For example, although~\citet{ferber2025development} observed a huge potential of tool-calling LLM agents in oncology diagnoses, the remaining error rate underscores the necessity of a ``human-in-the-loop'' workflow.
 Here, agent UQ can serve as a gatekeeper, e.g., flagging highly accumulated uncertainty moments to invite humans, automating during low-uncertainty periods, while pursuing total uncertainty reduction for the right final diagnosis.
-This aligns with the concept: \textit{adaptive healthcare} that envisions a paradigm shift from passive prediction to active, risk-aware inquiry~\citep{hinostroza2025ai}.
+This aligns with the concept: \textit{adaptive healthcare} that envisions a paradigm shift from passive prediction to risk-aware active inquiry~\citep{hinostroza2025ai}, to tackle some real clinical settings such as disease stage prediction~\citep{yin2023fractional} or brain aging assessment~\citep{cheng2026structural}.